 Each of these projects repurposed existing equipment, an efficient approach that decreases the need for the production of new equipment.
 Relocating a plant not only utilizes existing materials, but it represents a cost savings of approximately 50% over illustrative new-build costs.

 Reportable Environmental Incident Rate

-To better benchmark our environmental performance against our peers, we developed the Reportable Environmental Incident Rate (REIR).
+To better benchmark our environmental performance against our peers, we developed an internal environmental metric to track state and federal agency reportable spills and releases.
+The Reportable Environmental Incident Rate (REIR)² is part of our 2022 Safety and Sustainability Scorecard, which is one component of our Short-Term Incentive (STI) Program for employees (click here to learn more).
 Similar to Total Reportable Incident Rate (TRIR), this metric reflects the number of agency reportable environmental incidents multiplied by 200,000 (the average hours worked by 100 employees in a year) and divided by the actual total number of employee workhours.
-REIR has been incorporated into our 2021 Safety and Sustainability Scorecard, which is one performance component of our Short-Term Incentive Program for employees (click here to learn more).
-In 2020, EnLink’s REIR was 1.57, below our 2019 rate, as well as our prior three-year average (click here to see our performance data chart).
+EnLink’s 2022 REIR was 0.34, below our 2021 rate, as well as our prior three-year average, and 66% below our 2022 target.